pedrohfreitas01/DevFinances/notes.md

-### This file content notes/types that i get whatching the video XD
+### This part content notes/types that i get whatching the video XD
 ### there is some types that is very easy to undertand and aply , but for me is new lol.